rancher/icons/README.md

 1. Add any new SVGs to the `svg/` folder
 1. Update the version number in `package.json`
+1. Update `CHANGELOG.md` to include the new version number and detail icons added/removed
 1. Commit the changes to this repository

 Once merged into the `master` branch, the GitHub Action will automatically build the icon font and publish it to NPM.